MPKonst/iclr-blogposts-2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 **Caveat 2**: The results of GSM-Symbolic are averages across 50 datasets, whilst GSM8K is based on a single sample.
 We'd want to compare accuracies on GSM8K vs accuracies on each of the 50 datasets (at the time of writing these are not publicly available).
 We're still trying to figure out what is the correct way to handle the unbalanced number of samples in this case is (more on this to come).

-With those two caveats, here is the hypothesis and results:
+With those two caveats, here are the hypotheses and the results:

 - Two-sided: The success probabilities are different
 $$